arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contract Disputes and Property Disputes in Arkansas

 A contract arises when parties offer and accept to perform some predetermined obligations.
-However, under certain circumstances, the parties often dispute the terms, conditions, fairness, or enforceability of the contract.
-Other times, a party fails to perform contractual obligations entirely—a breach of contract.
-These disputes that arise in Arkansas are under the jurisdiction of the state judiciary.
+However, under certain circumstances, the parties may dispute the terms, conditions, fairness, or enforceability of the contract.
+Disputes may also arise if a party fails to perform contractual obligations entirely—a breach of contract.
+In Arkansas, such disputes are under the jurisdiction of the state judiciary.
 Court officials also create, maintain, and disseminate court records involved in the adjudication of the case.

 • The name of the person involved in the record, unless said person is a juvenile